 Outstanding Balances: An outstanding balance with AUNC is the final amount due, that has not been covered by the insurance plan.
 It is the patient’s responsibility to pay this amount.
 There may still be an outstanding balance after the patient has paid, as well as after the insurance plan has paid.

-Self-Pay Patients: Patients who do not have insurance coverage or who desire services that are not covered by their insurance plan are considered self-pay.
+Self-Pay Patients: Patients who do not have insurance coverage or desire services not covered by their insurance plan are considered self-pay.
 If you are self-pay, all payments must be made in full at the time of service unless other arrangements have been made per the rendering physician’s approval.
 Our patient billing team is available to assist with payments.
-And our financial counselor will be able to assist with payment assistance and options.
+And our financial assistant can help with payment assistance and options.

 Non-Covered Services: These are services that are NOT covered by a patient’s insurance plan.
 Per AUNC’s Financial Policy (click here for full printable document), all monies owed shall be paid before the time of service and will be calculated at the self-pay rate.

-Pre-authorization: Most insurance plans require a pre-authorization approval for certain procedures and / or surgeries.
-Once a treatment plan has been determined by the urologist and the patient, the pre-authorization process may begin.
+Pre-authorization: Most insurance plans require pre-authorization approval for certain procedures and/or surgeries.
+Once the urologist and the patient have determined a treatment plan, the pre-authorization process may begin.
 The surgery or procedure will be scheduled after our office has received an approved pre-authorization.
-Please understand that approval of a pre-authorization for a surgery or procedure does NOT guarantee that the health insurer will pay for the service.
+Please understand that pre-authorization approval for a surgery or procedure does NOT guarantee that the health insurer will pay for the service.

-Diagnostic Testing (Lab Services): Your urologist may request blood tests, tissue samples and other specimens to assist in the proper diagnosis and management of your urologic condition.
-While some lab work is performed at AUNC’s in-house pathology lab, you may be required to visit a third-party or outside lab such as Quest or LabCorp.
-Please know that you will receive a separate bill from the third-party lab for specimens that are NOT processed through AUNC’s in-house pathology lab.
+Diagnostic Testing (Lab Services): Your urologist may request blood tests, tissue samples, and other specimens to diagnose and manage your urologic condition properly.
+While some lab work is performed at AUNC’s in-house lab, you may be required to visit a third-party or outside lab.
+Please know that you will receive a separate bill from the third-party lab for specimens that are NOT processed through AUNC’s in-house lab.